yifeichen2024/yifeichen2024.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: BSc Exchange program
+    - course: Research Assistant / BSc Exchange program
       institution: University of Wisconsin Madison
       year: 2023
     - course: BSc in Robotics Engineering